nenadmarinovic/4EverMeme/README.md

 - **No Financial Advice**: Nothing in this repository constitutes financial advice
 - **Risk Awareness**: Be aware of the volatility and risks associated with cryptocurrency
 - **Community Project**: This is a community initiative with no guarantees of returns
+- **Experimental**: This is a meme token created for entertainment and community building

 ---

 ## 📄 License

-This project is open source.
-Please review the license file for more details.
+This project is open source under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ---